Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Some common concerns drive people to choose Chicago-native plants.

-These include increasing pests and diseases from invasive species.
+These include the spread of pests and diseases from invasive species.
 It also is due to increasing temperatures and inconsistent rainfall patterns, as well as compacted, nutrient-poor soil conditions.

 All of these things make choosing the right trees more challenging.